Sodium bicarbonate: Baking powder

 Baking powder, also sold for cooking, contains around 30% of bicarbonate, and various acidic ingredients that are activated by the addition of water, without the need for additional acids in the cooking medium.
 Many forms of baking powder contain sodium bicarbonate combined with calcium acid phosphate, sodium aluminium phosphate, or cream of tartar.
 Baking soda is alkaline; the acid used in baking powder avoids a metallic taste when the chemical change during baking creates sodium carbonate.

+It is also used primarily in Chinese cuisine as a means to make the meat more tender.
+This is seen in the traditional Cantonese dish of Chinese Beef with Gai lan.

 Food additive

-It is often used in conjunction with other bottled water food additives to add taste.
+Sodium bicarbonate is often used in conjunction with other bottled water food additives to add taste.
 Its European Union E number is E500.

 Pyrotechnics

 Sodium bicarbonate is one of the main components of the common "black snake" firework.
 The effect is caused by the thermal decomposition, which produces carbon dioxide gas to produce a long snake-like ash as a combustion product of the other main component, sucrose.
-Sodium bicarbonate also delays combustion reactions through the release of carbon dioxide and water, both of which are flame retardants, when heated.
+Sodium bicarbonate delays combustion through the release of flame retardants carbon dioxide and water when heated.

 Mild disinfectant

-It has weak disinfectant properties and it may be an effective fungicide against some organisms.
+Sodium bicarbonate has weak disinfectant properties and it may be an effective fungicide against some organisms.